-The engineer, the mix of tradesmen and scientist, business and intellect.
+The engineer, the mix of tradesmen and scientist, business sense and intellect.
 How often do you find yourself stunted by a language barrier?
 Technical terms, scientific processes and complex testing methods are hard for buyers to understand.

 Hmmmm.
 What if there were a way to simplify your marketing messages...Newsflash.
 There is!

 Inbound engineering marketing strategies make your services easy to understand.
 Plus, they build brand exposure, promote your services, and create new business opportunities.

 Here are 6 engineering marketing strategies that will transform your business:

 Buyer Personas are your target audience’s complete customer profile.
 It's the beginning of every marketing engineering marketing plan, and should never be overlooked.

 Different types of engineers have different customers.
 Civil engineers will have a different target audience to a geotechnical engineer.

 Also, a geotechnical engineering company may provide goods to different types of customer.
 Such as construction site managers or construction company directors.

 If you're aware of who you need to target your content at, you have a better chance of reaching them.
 Buyer personas break down simple information like discipline and industry.
 But consider psychological factors like temperament and goals.